MSR Water Products & Treatment Systems Guide

 Long-Term Storage

 Putting anything away wet is normally a bad idea and this certainly holds true for water filters.
-If your filter can’t be disassembled and dried prior to long-term storage (like many hollow fiber filters, which need to remain wet permanently to be effective), it’s a good idea to run a weak bleach solution through them to ensure nothing grows inside the filter.
-The most common issue is a slime mold that can grow and clog filter media.
+If your filter can’t be disassembled and dried prior to long-term storage, like many hollow fiber filters, the most common issue is a slime mold that can grow and clog filter media.
+To prevent this, it’s a good idea to run a weak bleach solution (1-2 drops per liter) through them to ensure nothing grows inside the filter while it dries.
 Again, follow the instructions provided with each filter and you’ll be all set for your next trip.

 Backup Water Storage